PhD in Counseling

 Types of PhD Degrees in Counseling

-There are many different types of counseling PhD programs to choose from and each will focus on a different area of counseling specialization.
-The Doctor of Philosophy degree name is often shortened to PhD with the area of specialization indicated afterward.
+There are many different types of counseling PhD programs to choose from, with each focusing on a different counseling specialization.
+The degree title Doctor of Philosophy is often shortened to PhD with the area of specialization indicated afterward.
 Doctoral degrees in counseling may also focus on specific practitioner skills, such as advanced counseling techniques, supervision, teaching, or research.
-Students often indicate their area of interest or specialization when applying to the program and then are matched with a faculty mentor with similar interests.
+When applying to the program, students often indicate their area of interest or specialization and are matched with a faculty mentor with similar interests.
 A PhD in counseling typically takes four years of full-time study to complete or more for part-time students.
-There are five main categories that encompass most counseling subspecialties: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-Continue reading to learn more about the PhD degrees available in each of these categories.
+Fve main categories encompass most counseling subspecialties: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Continue reading to learn more about the PhD degrees in each category.

 Marriage and Family Therapy